KWASSI09/Citi_Bike/README.md

 ### Dashboard1
 ![dashboard1](Images/dashB1.jpg)

-1. The dashboard is made by 4 visualization:
+1. The dashboard is made by 4 visualizations:
-  * the monthly tripduaration per Gender that shows the count of tripdiuration made by the 3 gender group ( Female, Male and Unknown) from which it is possible to notice that the male group made more trip in every month.
+  * <b> The monthly tripduaration per Gender </b> that shows the count of tripdiuration made by the 3 gender group ( Female, Male and Unknown) from which it is possible to notice that the male group made more trip in every month.
   *